 HIV-infected women with invasive cervical cancer and good immune function tend to do well with surgery and the same treatments that women without HIV get.
 Women tend to fare better if they do not have AIDS, and those with high CD4 (helper T-cell) counts have better outcomes.

-To learn more about this type of cancer, see our document Cervical Cancer.
+To learn more about this type of cancer, see Cervical Cancer.

 Other types of cancer are also more likely to develop in people with HIV than in people who are not infected, including:

 - Hodgkin disease (Hodgkin lymphoma)

 - Squamous cell and basal cell skin cancers

 Some other, less common types of cancer may also be more likely to develop in people with HIV.

 The link between HIV and these cancers is still not fully understood.

 Some of these cancers have been linked to infections with different viruses.
 These viruses can cause cancer in people with and without HIV, but the risk might be higher in people with HIV because their immune systems are less able to control the viral growth.
 For example, anal cancer and some mouth and throat cancers are linked to infection with HPV, the same virus that causes cervical cancer.
 Liver cancer is known to be more common in people infected with the hepatitis B or C viruses.
 Some types of lymphoma have been linked with viral infections as well.